kadynfinney/Azure-IT-and-Cybersecurity-Administration-Lab/README.md

 ## Overview

-This project documents hands-on Azure administration labs focused on IT support, cloud administration, and cybersecurity fundamentals.
-The labs are based on core AZ-104 skills and are designed to build practical experience with Microsoft Entra ID, role-based access control, virtual networking, monitoring, virtual machines, and storage security.
+This project documents hands-on Azure administration labs focused on core IT and cybersecurity skills.
+The labs cover identity management, access control, networking, monitoring, and storage security inside Microsoft Azure.

+The goal of this project is to build practical experience with the Azure tools used to manage users, secure resources, control network traffic, review logs, and protect cloud-based data.

-The goal of this lab series is to understand how Azure resources are created, secured, managed, monitored, and troubleshot in a real cloud environment.
-These skills are important for roles such as IT Support Specialist, Cloud Support Associate, Systems Administrator, SOC Analyst, Cloud Administrator, and entry-level Cybersecurity Analyst.
+These skills are useful for roles such as IT Support Specialist, Cloud Support Associate, Junior Systems Administrator, SOC Analyst, IAM Analyst, and Cybersecurity Analyst.

-## Lab Focus Areas

-This project focuses on six major Azure administration and cybersecurity areas:
+## Labs Covered

-- Microsoft Entra ID identity management
+- Microsoft Entra ID Identities
-- Azure subscriptions and role-based access control
+- Azure Subscriptions and RBAC
-- Azure virtual networking
-- Azure monitoring and logging
+- Azure Virtual Networking
-- Azure virtual machine management
+- Azure Monitoring
-- Azure storage management and security
+- Azure Storage Management

 ---